General Election 2017: what’s at stake?

-While Theresa May’s decision to call a General Election for 8 June appeared to come out of the blue, many are seeing the result as a foregone conclusion.
-Critics – from all sides – have accused May of opportunism, exploiting Labour’s perceived weakness to pre-empt potential problems selling a future Brexit deal.
+While Theresa May’s decision to call a General Election for 8 June appeared to come out of the blue, many saw the result as a foregone conclusion.
+Critics – from all sides – accused May of opportunism, exploiting Labour’s perceived weakness to pre-empt potential problems selling a future Brexit deal.
 Meanwhile, May’s supporters defended her decision on the grounds that an electoral mandate would “guarantee certainty and stability” as Britain reconfigures its relationship with the EU.

 So what are the political issues at stake in this election?
 And what does the election and the mood of the electorate tell us about politics today and the kind of politics that may be emerging?
 Join the Liverpool Salon to talk about “General Election 2017” and what may follow.